tuomaura/unifistuff/README.md

 Marking packets seems currently the only way to implement firewall rules between IPv6 subnets in a Unifi Security Gateway that receives its IPv6 prefix with DHCPv6-PD.
 There may be a performance penalty related to the marking, although I have not done measurements.
 A better solution would be for Unifi to implement IPv6 rules that update dynamically when the gateway receives a new PD prefix from the ISP's DHCPv6 server.

 EdgeRouter suffers from the same problem.
 The generated rules would also work for EdgeRouter, but the configuration syntax is slightly different.
 The `config.gateway.json` file is a JSONified version of standard EdgeRouter configuration entries.

+In terms of netfilter, the packets are marked in the pre-routing mangle table and the filtering is done in the post-routing mangle table.
+Luckily, these tables are not used by the IPv6 firewall rules created by the Unifi Controller.

 Some web pages suggest filtering cross-subnet traffic with IPv6 address masks that match only the IPv6 Prefix Id (e.g. `"source": { "address": "::02:0:0:0:0/::ff:0:0:0:0" }` to match the Prefix Id 2).
 This would work correctly for cross-subnet traffic, but the filtering rules will also drop some packets from the Internet when they accidentally match the Prefix Id.
 Thus, it is not a real solution.